 Provide a brief overview of how your case study is structured.
 This way, you’ll orient the reader and prepare them for what to expect in the subsequent sections.

-Example: “The following sections will delve into the background of the case, explore the key issues faced by the company, analyze the data collected, and propose practical solutions to address the challenges identified.”
+Example: “The following sections will discuss the background of the case, explore the key issues faced by the company, analyze the data collected, and propose practical solutions to address the challenges identified.”

-How to Conclude a Case Study: 8 Best Techniques
+How to Conclude a Case Study: 8 Helpful Methods

 1. Summarize Key Findings

-Example: “Returning to the initial challenge of declining customer satisfaction levels, it’s evident that addressing this issue was crucial for the sustained success of XYZ Corporation.”
+Example: “Finally, referring back to the first problem of decreasing customer satisfaction levels, it can be seen that the resolution of this problem was indeed vital for the long-term success of the XYZ Corporation.”

 3. Discuss the Solution

-Delve into the details of the solution or resolution that was implemented.
-Highlight the strategies, methods, or actions taken to overcome the challenges presented in the case study.
+Examine further the specifics of the solution or resolution put in place.
+Emphasize the measures, techniques, or steps to overcome the challenges described in the case study.

 4. Evaluate the Outcome